Charlie Evans (American football)

-Jack Charles Evans (born January 10, 1948) is a former American football running back in the National Football League (NFL).
+Jack Charles Evans (January 10, 1948 – November 5, 2024) was an American professional football player who was a running back in the National Football League (NFL).
 He played professionally for the New York Giants and Washington Redskins.

 Biography

-Evans was born in Gardena, California and graduated from Gardena High School.
+Evans was born in Gardena, California, and graduated from Gardena High School.
 He played college football at the University of Utah and the University of Southern California.

-He was drafted by the New York Giants in the 14th round (356th overall) of the 1971 NFL Draft, and played four seasons in the NFL.
+He was drafted by the New York Giants in the 14th round (356th overall) of the 1971 NFL draft, and played four seasons in the NFL.

+Evans died at his home in Longview, Texas on November 5, 2024, at the age of 76.
+He leaves behind a daughter, son, and three grandchildren.

+His brain was donated to Boston University CTE Center to assist in further medical research of CTE.

+Shortly after his death, his 3 touchdown game against the Chargers in 1971 re-gained notoriety as Giants rookie Cam Skattebo scored 3 rushing touchdowns in a game (while beating the Eagles 34-17 upset win) on October 9, 2025, becoming the only Giants rookies to do so.